 This refers to an increase of thyroid hormone in the blood because of an overactive thyroid gland.

 As discussed, hypothyroidism is an endocrine disorder where the thyroid gland is underactive and does not produce enough hormones required for the proper functioning of the body.

 The condition can, in turn, be divided into two types.
 These include:

 1. Congenital Hypothyroidism

-This is a thyroid disorder which occurs when the thyroid gland does not develop or function properly prior to birth.
-This is a common problem which can be diagnosed during the newborn screening process.
+This is a thyroid disorder that occurs when the thyroid gland does not develop or function properly prior to birth.
+This is a common problem that can be diagnosed during the newborn screening process.
 The doctor will determine the course and length of treatment for this disorder based on factors like the child’s health and history of this disorder in the family.

 2. Autoimmune Hypothyroidism: Chronic Lymphocytic Thyroiditis